December 18, 2023. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

 3. Workshop participants will be able to identify at least 3 harm reduction principles.

-4. Workshop participants will be able to list how to use the DSM-5 and ASAM 3 criteria to help identify objective criteria to determine admission and/or continuing stay need.
+4. Workshop participants will be able to list how to use the DSM-5-TR and ASAM 3 criteria to help identify objective criteria to determine admission and/or continuing stay need.

 5. Workshop participants will be able to identify how Motivational Interviewing and Stages of Change can be utilized as a therapeutic style using a harm reduction perspective.

 Workshop hours: 9:00 a.m. – 3 p.m.
 Eastern Time Zone